pluralcafe/glitchcafe/README.md

 See output of `git log glitch..main --oneline | grep -v '[mM]erge' | less` for a (more) complete history.

-* support for incoming indirect federation (cherry-picked from Monsterfork)
+* support for indirect federation (ported from Monsterfork)
-	* does not yet support authoring posts this way. for that implementation, see "[Privacy] Federate references to objects..." "[Privacy] Add profile option for indirect federation..." "[Database] Add schema changes for ... indirect federation"
 * &lt;ol&gt; margin issue fixed so numbered lists aren't cut off a few pixels shy of 1 number
 * HTML summary/details tags are allowed in toots
 * gemini protocol links are supported (not yet supported: automatically marking gemini:// text as links)